tylerdolezal/Neutron-Unfolding/README.md

    files and it seems to be common practice to store them in this way.
 Nevertheless, I wanted to bring attention to it to avoid any chance of accidently taking the tranpose of a response matrix that doesn't need it.

-4. Currently, GRAVEL is the
+4. Currently, GRAVEL is the top-performer and has been validated against a peer-reviewed GRAVEL algorithm.
+It also proves to be the more      robust of the algorithms.

+My choice: GRAVEL